 Eva Vichules wrote this in celebration of the bond she shares with her beloved Darwin, An Extraordinary Dog

 This touching and beautiful piece was written by composer Martin Scot Kosins, author of Maya's First Rose: Diary of a Very Special Love.
-It appears in the book Angel Pawprints : Reflections On Loving and Losing a Canine Companion,
+It appears in the book Angel Pawprints : Reflections On Loving and Losing a Canine Companion, and is reprinted here with his permission.
+The Fourth Day

 In this piece from his astonishing memoir, My Cat Saved My Life, author and composer Phillip Schreibman addresses the question of whether animals have souls.
 Where Do We Go from Here?